tianhg28/pollevbot/README.md

 - If the bot isn't behaving as expected, check the log file for any errors or messages that might indicate what's going wrong.

 ## Dependencies

-PollevBot relies on several npm packages, including:

 - **puppeteer**
 - **readline**
 - **set-cookie-parser**

-All dependencies will be installed via `npm install`.

 ## Contributing

-Contributions to PollevBot are welcome!
+Contributions are welcome.

 ## License

-MIT
+MIT License

----